silasdavis/eris-db.js/README.md

 ## erisdb-js

-This library is a node.js wrapper for the [Thelonious](https://github.com/eris-ltd/thelonious) blockchain client.
+`erisdb-js` is a javascript API for [erisdb-tendermint](https://github.com/eris-ltd/erisdb).

 **NOTE: Right now it uses tendermint directly, as it has not yet been fully integrated with GenDoug.**

 ### Installation and usage

-TODO get the new npm name.
+npm install eris-db

 The main class is `ErisDb`.
 A standard `ErisDB` instance is created like this: